insights

 How This Applies to Elite Healthcare Brands

-Most cosmetic practices pour their energy into the clinical middle.
-That means the consultation, the procedure, and the technical work.
-It often takes about 90 percent of their effort.
-Yet this is the part the brain tends to compress and partly forget.
+Most cosmetic practices focus on the clinical middle.
+This includes the consultation, the procedure, and the technical work.
+They put most of their effort here.
+But this is what the brain tends to compress and partly forget.

 The peak moment is usually the reveal.
 That is when the patient first sees their result.
 Picture it in a hallway mirror under harsh light.
 The peak lands as a letdown.
 Now picture it planned with care.
 Add warm lighting, a styled space, and the right music.
 The peak becomes the moment that defines the whole relationship.